appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 ## ❗NEW  Features ❗

+### Know when user is coming back without completely swiping the card.
+Now you can track if user is swiping the card back to the center with a new property in AppinioSwiperDirection,  ```comingBack```.

 ### Space background cards as per your requirement.
 Now you can decide the spacing between the background cards and can also hide them by giving   ```cardsSpacing = 0```.